Meteor Shower (play): Plot

+Cast and characters

 Productions

 The play had its world premiere at the Old Globe Theatre, San Diego, California in August 2016.
 The director was Gordon Edelstein with the cast that featured Alexandra Henrikson, Josh Stamberg, Greg Germann as Norm, and Jenna Fischer as Corky.
 The play then ran at the Long Wharf Theatre, New Haven, Connecticut in October 2016.
 The director was again Gordon Edelstein, with the cast that featured Arden Myrin as Corky, Patrick Breen as Norm, Josh Stamberg, and Sophina Brown.

 The play premiered on Broadway on November 1, 2017 in previews, officially on November 29, 2017 at the Booth Theatre.
 Direction is by Jerry Zaks, with scenic design by Beowulf Boritt, costumes by Ann Roth and lighting by Natasha Katz.
 The original Broadway cast features Keegan-Michael Key as Gerald, Amy Schumer as Corky, Laura Benanti as Laura, and Jeremy Shamos as Norm.
 This marks Schumer and Key's Broadway debuts.
 The play closed on January 21, 2018.